neutrinonerd3333/rl-play/README.md

 Currently, the learning code only works well on the CartPole environments, although MountainCar-v0 is also supported.

-To train for more episodes, just use the `--episodes` flag:
+To increase the episode limit beyond the default 1000, just use the `--episodes` flag:
 ```
 python cartpole-run.py -v --episodes 1337
 ```